flox/flox/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Sometimes things aren't working.
 Help us identify those things so we can fix them!
-title: ''
 labels: bug
-assignees: ''

 ---